 5. The power of vulnerability

 At the end of the first year, I looked back on the simple rules that I wrote and found patterns.
 I had a snapshot of a year of my life, not as I planned it but as I built it every day.
 I started to see patterns.
-For example, I noticed the areas of the life where I published the most and the longest simple rules (in my case was relationships and health) or the type of simple rules that worked the most (e.g., doing 30-day challenges).
+For example, I noticed the areas of my life where I published the most and the longest simple rules (in my case, relationships and health) or the type of simple rules that worked the most (e.g., doing 30-day challenges).

 It took me one more year to publish them.
 In the spirit of self-experimenting, I decided to self-publish the book (and this allowed me to write simple rules on how to self-publish!).
 When I finalized the book and published it on Amazon, I felt even more at peace.
-During my quarter-life crisis in my twenties, I was inspired by what Steve Jobs says about life and death during the 2005 Stanford commencement speech.
+During my quarter-life crisis in my twenties, I was inspired by what Steve Jobs said about life and death during the 2005 Stanford commencement speech.
 When I published the book, I felt that I could have died in peace; I always felt I had many ideas worth sharing, and I know that now people could read them in the book even when I won’t be here.

 “Do we need so many simple rules?”